surister/blog/content/blog/uuids-in-distributed-databases.md

     # [(...),...]
 1k rows
     ...</pre>
 ::
-[table]{.h} will exhaust the whole table without hitting out of memory on large tables, this depends on a sortable id that we need to implement ourselves doing some pre-data processing to our table, for example using the window function [row_number()]{.h}.
+[table]{.h} will exhaust the whole table without hitting an [out of memory]{.h} error on large tables, this depends on a sortable id that we need to implement ourselves doing some pre-data processing to our table, for example using the window function [row_number()]{.h}.
 If our unique IDs were also sortable, we would have this feature for free.

 ## [About unique IDs]{.text-h3 .text-red .mt-5}
 Now we have more context of the challenge of uniquely identifying rows in distributed databases.
-Before jumping into what CrateDB does and how can we improve it, let's try to understand the most popular and used ones [UUIDs]{.h}.
+Before jumping into what CrateDB does let's try to understand the most popular and used ones [UUIDs]{.h}.

 If you understand them at a fundamental level, you will understand every form of IDs there is, even if they have different size and components, it's all the same at the core.